eneim/kohii/docs/intro.md

 kohii.setUp(videoUrl).bind(playerViewContainer) // playerViewContainer is a ViewGroup to put PlayerView instance on demand.
 ```

 Just changing from using a **PlayerView** instance directly to using a *container*, you are done.
-To help you understand this feature, let's talk about the *why* real quick: *why reusing PlayerView instance is that cool?*.
+To help you understand this feature, let\'s talk about the *why* real quick: *why reusing PlayerView instance is that cool?*.

 If you take a look on [the issue I mention above]((https://github.com/google/ExoPlayer/issues/867)), go from bottom-up because it is a long issue to read through, you can see the discussion about reusing stuff in the *ExoPlayer & RecyclerView combination*.
 Yes, it is important to reuse as much as possible, to keep a smooth user experience, as well as to save memory.